Tierra del Fuego

 Magellanic Nature Tours

-We have been working in Tierra del Fuego for over fifteen years in order to meet the expectations of the increasing demand for nature–oriented tourism.
+We have been working in Tierra del Fuego for over twenty years in order to meet the expectations of the increasing demand for nature–oriented tourism.
 We love nature and in touch with local researchers in order to collaborate in the preservation of our environment and to be able to share its diversity with our visitors.
 We are experts in nature-oriented programs.

 CloudBirders was created by a group of Belgian world birding enthusiasts and went live on 21st of March 2013.
 They provide a large and growing database of birding trip reports, complemented with extensive search, voting and statistical features.

 ...We rounded Cape Horn on the fifth day.
 That morning, as we observed the distant contour of jagged islands at the end of the earth, the seas were filled with Wilson’s Storm-Petrels and Black-browed Albatrosses....